 Rockefeller Center remains a cornerstone of Manhattan, as well as a hub for shopping and dining.
-See the city that never sleeps from the 70th floor of this famed Art Deco landmark, also the setting of the award-winning television show, 30 Rock.
+See the city that never sleeps from the 70th floor of this famed Art Deco landmark, also one of the top New York City attractions to visit and setting of the award-winning television show, 30 Rock.

-Meet the world-famous Titanosaur, tour the stunning Rose Center for Earth and Space and the Hayden Planetarium, when you visit one of the most fantastic history museums in the world – the AMNH on the Upper West Side.
+Meet the world-famous Titanosaur, tour the stunning Rose Center for Earth and Space and the Hayden Planetarium when you tour one of the most fantastic history museums in the world – the AMNH on the Upper West Side.

 Honor the victims of 9-11 when you visit this memorial and museum at the site of the 2001 attacks in Lower Manhattan.

-Explore Lady Liberty and the rich history of immigration in the United States when you visit nearby Ellis Island.
+Explore Lady Liberty and the rich history of immigration in the United States at nearby Ellis Island.
 Even today, the Statue of Liberty continues to be a welcoming symbol to people from all around the world.
-One ferry ride, tickets to both attractions, and audio tours are included in the pass.

 The Metropolitan Museum of Art

 Immerse yourself in over 5,000 years of international art.
-The ticket includes same-day admission to The Met Museum, The Met Breur, and The Met Cloisters, as well as skip-the-line admission.
+A ticket includes three-day admission to The Met Museum, The Met Breur, and The Met Cloisters.

 Witness the magnificent views of the New York Harbor, with perfect views of the Statue of Liberty, Brooklyn Bridge, One World Trade and Lower Manhattan.
-Choose from five different Circle Line Cruises.
+Choose from a variety of Circle Line Cruises.

 Explore the Intrepid – an aircraft carrier that fought in World War II, the Cold War, and the Vietnam War – the Space Shuttle Pavilion, the submarine Growler, and watch the Story of Intrepid film.